Yamato-class battleship: Shinano

 Shinano, originally Warship Number 110, was laid down as the third member of the Yamato class, albeit with a slightly modified design.
-Most of the original armor values were slightly reduced, including the belt, deck, and turrets.
-The savings in weight this entailed meant that improvements could be made in other areas, including added protection for fire-control and lookout positions.
-In addition, the 12.7 cm secondary armament on the first two Yamatos was to have been replaced by the 10 cm/65 caliber Type 98 gun.
-Although smaller, this gun was superior to the 127 mm, possessing a significantly greater muzzle velocity, maximum range, anti-aircraft ceiling, and rate of fire.
+Most of the original armor values were slightly reduced, including the belt, deck, and turrets, saving weight that allowed improvement in other areas, including added protection for fire control and lookout positions.
+In addition, the 12.7 cm secondary armament on the first two Yamatos was to have been replaced by the 10 cm/65 caliber Type 98 gun which, although smaller, had significantly greater muzzle velocity, maximum range, antiaircraft ceiling, and rate of fire than the 127 mm.